Why was the Java™ MQException Class moved to the com.ibm.mq.jmqi.jar file in WebSphere MQ V7.0?

 The move of the MQException class to the new com.ibm.mq.jmqi.jar was as a result of significant re-engineering that was implemented across the MQ classes for Java and the MQ classes for JMS.
 The JMS classes (com.ibm.mq.jms.jar) and Java classes (com.ibm.mq.jar) are now independent and stand as peers, therefore the MQException Class was moved to a common JAR file that can be used by either the Java and JMS libraries.

-Therefore to avoid any problems associated with the this necessary class change, use Java 1.5 to compile your applications (for example, pointing Rational Application Developer or RAD at a different Java SDK such as the Java 1.5 supplied with MQ V7), or if you are not using Java 1.5, add the extra JAR files to the classpath used in compiling applications.
+Therefore to avoid any problems associated with the this necessary class change, use Java 1.5 to compile your applications (for example, pointing Rational Application Developer or RAD), or if you are using Java 1.4, add the extra JAR files to the classpath used in compiling applications.

 See: Environment variables used by WebSphere MQ classes for JMS